-Do You Have Overseas Insurance Cover?
+Do You Have Overseas Insurance Cover For Japan Residents?

 Suppose you frequently travel between Japan and your home country.
 In that case, you might assume that your current life insurance policy entails overseas cover.
 Simply assuming your existing life insurance policy provides international cover is dangerous and can have severe consequences.
 Insurance companies will look for any reason to avoid paying you, or in the case of life insurance, your family.